arlaneenalra/xta2sd-active-boot/README.md

 A boot sector that is designed to work with a Tandy 1110HD and an xta2sd card to allow it to boot a 112mb hdd image on the stock rom.

+Features:
+* Code fits in 512b on disk and should be easy to apply to an existing image.
+* If you've applied a bios patch that matches the configuration in the bootsector, the patch is not applied.

 PRE-Alpha use at your own risk!

 To build an image take an existing image of the correct size, right now this works with 900, 15, 17 CHS defined image (384h, 0Eh, 11h).
 For the moment, this image should have a bootable FAT16 partition at (0, 1, 1) that extends to (898, 14, 17). i.e. Single DOS partition that covers the whole disk.